Table of Contents

 From an operational or business perspective, insights into the topics or subject matter they access are also used to assess the extent to which specific content is aligned with organizational growth plans and related skills gaps or needs.
 Those can be used to create learning strategies and associated communications that focus employees on specific learning and skill paths for advancement and growth that align with business direction.

-The most valuable opportunity to use the activity and proficiency data comes from using those activities as independent variables against which more advanced analyses can be performed using talent or business outcomes as the dependent variables.
+The most valuable opportunity to use the activity and proficiency data comes from treating those activities as independent variables against which more advanced analyses can be performed, with talent or business outcomes as the dependent variables.
 For example, compare the informal learning activities of top-performers versus all other employees in a predictive (e.g., regression) analysis to determine the extent to which those activities account for differences in subsequent performance evaluation ratings, merit pay, promotion, or retention rates.
 Another example is performing a similar analysis to understand the extent to which the aggregated informal activities of sales employees in one location might be associated with the outperformance of the sales employees in another location.

 Relevant Practices & Tools